boonyarit-iamsaard/hotel-management-system/README.md

   - tRPC for type-safe API
   - NextAuth.js for authentication
-  - Drizzle ORM with PostgreSQL
+  - Prisma ORM with PostgreSQL
   - Zod for validation

 - **Development**: